vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/get-started/intro.md

 This theme not only **greatly improve outlook** comparing to `@vuepress/theme-default`, but also **dedicates to provide a full range of enhancements for VuePress** with its plugins.

-::: warning This project is not only a theme
+::: warning A project with plugins and powerful theme

 Although [vuepress-theme-hope/vuepress-theme-hope](https://github.com/vuepress-theme-hope/vuepress-theme-hope) itself marked as a theme repository, it also contains more than a dozen equally complete and powerful plugin.
 Each plugin is also powerful, can be used with the default theme or third-party themes.